 The bind rules source and the library sources are in the formats described in

 bind libraries sections,

 --debug option takes a file containing a specification of

-the device to run the bind program against.
+the device to run the bind rules against.

 Device specification file

-The debugger takes a file specifying the device to run the bind program against.
+The debugger takes a file specifying the device to run against the bind rules.
 This specification is simply a list of key-value pairs describing the properties of the device.

 This example device specification can be found at //tools/bindc/examples/gizmo.dev.